Common residency application requirements

 15. Special format LORs

-For example, many emergency medicine residency programs require a certain amount of letters of recommendation to be prepared in standardized SLOE format.
+For example, many emergency medicine residency programs require a certain number of letters of recommendation to be prepared in standardized SLOE format.

 17. U.S. citizenship